SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `GET` request to `"http://localhost:3000/users/<some-users-id>"` with a *real ObjectID* of a user you've made in your database:
+Now, you test with Insomnia or Postman - a `GET` request to `"http://localhost:3000/users/<some-users-id>"` with a *real ObjectID* of a user you've made in your database:

-Later, this will be coming from our route that we direct a user to when they click on another user's profile.
+Later, this will be coming from your route that you direct a user to when they click on another user's profile.

 ![Get User Response](./images/get-user-response.png)